HCL-TECH-SOFTWARE/voltscript-testing/docs/howto/untestable-to-testable.md

-# From Untestable Code to Testable
+# How to Change Functions to be Testable

 Functions may need to be changed or written differently.
-It's easy to convert an example on a [blog post about writing testable code](https://www.toptal.com/qa/how-to-write-testable-code-and-why-it-matters) for VoltScript.
+It's easy to convert an example on a [blog post about writing testable code](https://www.toptal.com/qa/how-to-write-testable-code-and-why-it-matters){: target="_new"} for VoltScript.
 Imagine the following function:

 ```vbscript
 Function getTimeOfDay() as String